If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 Meanwhile, it also becomes obvious that ISPs often overstep the mark of what is acceptable by violating your Internet privacy rights and intruding in your personal life.

-Luckily, by using a VPN service like SwitchVPN, you can regain your Internet privacy rights and stop ISP tracking once and for all.
+Luckily, by using a VPN service like SwitchVPN, you can regain your Internet privacy rights and stop ISP from tracking your activities once and for all.

 With SwitchVPN, you can be sure that everything you do online is your private business only.